6202.0 - Labour Force, Australia, Jul 2016 Quality Declaration

 Previous ISSUE Released at 11:30 AM (CANBERRA TIME) 18/08/2016

 |Page tools: Print Page Print All RSS Search this Product|

-The seasonally adjusted number of persons employed increased by 26,200 in July 2016.
-The seasonally adjusted unemployment rate for July 2016 decreased by 0.1 percentage points to 5.7 per cent and the seasonally adjusted labour force participation rate remained unchanged at 64.9 per cent.
+The seasonally adjusted unemployment rate for July 2016 was 5.7 per cent (down 0.1 percentage points) and the labour force participation rate remained unchanged at 64.9 per cent.

 These documents will be presented in a new window.